Skip to content

 As a result of her post questioning her church’s promotion of an LGBT event, Dr. Räsänen was accused of “hate speech.”
 Even though the tweet remains published on Twitter because it did not violate the platform’s own “hate speech” rules, Finland’s prosecutor general started pursuing criminal charges against Dr. Räsänen.

 Dr. Räsänen never disparaged anyone.
 She simply questioned whether her church’s embrace of an LGBT event was consistent with biblical teaching, which is her right.
 This free speech must be protected, especially in a country that prides itself on freedom.
-Instead, the prosecutor general is seeking to punish Dr. Räsänen for her beliefs.
+Instead, the prosecutor general sought to punish Dr. Räsänen for her beliefs.

 “I cannot accept that voicing my religious beliefs could mean imprisonment,” Dr. Räsänen said following the charges.
 “I do not consider myself guilty of threatening, slandering, or insulting anyone.
 My statements were all based on the Bible’s teachings on marriage and sexuality.
 I will defend my right to confess my faith, so that no one else would be deprived of their right to freedom of religion and speech.”